julianfabinc/Raeumi/README.md

 ## 3 Navigating through the room
+In this section, we will provide building instructions for the base of the robot, which will form the basis for the next steps.
+We will also explain the code that makes the robot move forward.

+### 3.1
 At the beginning of our project, we needed a base with enough space for the computer, the drive section, the collection arm, and especially the object container.
 Therefore, we built a base using the bricks in the picture below.

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/06e295b1-b751-4774-b193-b87c21b7fc46" height=200 />